equinor/appsec/docs/security-champion/index.md

 ## Info about Security Champion

-Ideally, each DevOps team in Equinor should have one or more team-member who takes on the role of Security Champion.
+Ideally, each developer team should have one or more team-member who takes on the role of Security Champion.

 A Security Champion is a team-member who amplifies the security message at the team level.